SanicTeam/sanic-gaiden/README.md

 ## What?

 **Sanic: Step Up and Go: Gaiden** is a work-in-progress 3D action adventure platformer which takes place in the year 3278.
+Memes are dead, and Sanic is struggling to find himself.

 ## Screenshots